Silk Fabric Properties, What is Silk?

 silk fabric

-• Keeps cool in summer and warm in winter
+• Comfortable: Lightweight and breathable, it keeps you cool in summer and warm in winter.

-• Use requires much attention.
-Even water drops can stain
+• High Maintenance: Silk requires careful handling; even water drops can stain it.

 Types of Silk Fabric